shreyasgaonkar/aws-lambda-code-samples/README.md

 ## Additional Information

-- Refer to the individual .md files for additional information.
+- Please take a look at the individual .md files for additional information.

 ## Built with
 - [Python3](https://www.python.org/downloads/)